twr14152/Go_Network_Scripts/README.md

 # Misc Folder
 Simply a folder to test Go concepts and features as it could pertain to networking.
 More about testing features in Go than it is about testing a network concept.
 ```
+- cli_args.go - how to put basic command line arguments in an iterable data format
 - methodsTest.go - create a struct and method to print switch config details to screen
 - methodsTest_output.txt - script output
 - struct_switch_break_loop,go - playing with features for possible future inspiration